thetek42/termpaint/README.md

 # termpaint
-A small application that allows you draw stuff within the terminal.
+A small application that allows you to draw stuff within the terminal.
 It is written in the Nim programming language using the [illwill](https://github.com/johnnovak/illwill) library.

 ## Compiling and Running